Stability in Online Coalition Formation: Results

 Now, let $\alg$ be an arbitrary deterministic algorithm for symmetric FENGs and define $\pi:= \alg(G)$.
 By the proof of \Cref{prop:noCISsymFENG}, for every $i\in [k]$, $\alg$ fails with probability $\nicefrac{1}{2}$ on $G[N_i]$.

 Moreover, by design of the random instance, if $\alg$ computes a CIS partition on $G$, then, for all $i\in [k]$, $\pi[N_i]$ is CIS for $G[N_i]$.
 Indeed, assume that $\pi$ is CIS but there exists $i\in[k]$ such that $\pi[N_i]$ is not CIS for $G[N_i]$.
 Then, some agent $x \in N_i$ has a CIS deviation in $G^k[N_i]$ with respect to $\pi[N_i]$.
-However, since the utilities of $x$ to all agents in $N \setminus N_i$ are $0$ they do agree to $x$ leaving or joining their coalition, and do not influence the utility change of~$x$.
+However, since the utilities of $x$ to all agents in $N \setminus N_i$ are $0$, they permit $x$ to leave or join their respective coalitions and do not influence the utility change of~$x$.
 Therefore, $\pi$ is not CIS, a contradiction.

 Now, observe that, by the arrival sequence of the agents, the performance of $\alg$ on $N_i$ is at most as good as the performance of the best algorithm for $G[N_i]$.
-Therefore, using independence of the random selection of the utilities, the probability that $\alg$ computes a CIS partition on $G$ is bounded by the product of the probabilities that $\pi[N_i]$ is CIS for $G[N_i]$.
+Therefore, using the independence of the random selection of the utilities, the probability that $\alg$ computes a CIS partition on $G$ is bounded by the product of the probabilities that $\pi[N_i]$ is CIS for $G[N_i]$.
 Hence, $\pi$ is a CIS partition with probability at most $2^{-k}$.

 By Yao's principle, no randomized algorithm can compute a CIS partition with probability more than $2^{-k}$ for every (deterministic) symmetric FENG.
 Since $k$ is chosen arbitrarily, this proves the assertion. \end{proof}